DreamingRaven/nemesyst/README.md

 | whatNameToGiveIt| 22   | 66       | 13      |...| 17                  |
 | anotherName   | tomato | apples   | cucumb  |...| pillow              |

-Currentley Nemesyst does not support multivariate targets, specifically any "target" with more than one value, this is a future addition.
+Currently Nemesyst does not support multivariate targets, specifically any "target" with more than one value, this is a future addition.

 ### Training
 To train the data set you first require a pipeline (see pipelines section).
-This pipeline is what will create an interatable mongoDb cursor which can retrieve the data you want in the manner you want it retrieved, please see previous section "Pipelines".
+This pipeline is what will create an iterable mongoDb cursor which can retrieve the data you want in the manner you want it retrieved, please see previous section "Pipelines".

 The conditions that need to be met to allow for training:
 - RavenPythonLib to have been installed using automatic updater ( --toUpdate )
 - An initialised mongoDb database with username and password ( --toInitDb, --user, --pass )
-- The afformetioned database to be currentley running ( --toStartDb )
+- The aforementioned database to be currently running ( --toStartDb )
 - The desired collection name where the data should be stored or is stored to be known ( --coll )
 - The database having data in the above collection ( --coll --newData, --cleaner | --coll --toJustImport )
 - A working pipeline file in [default location](https://github.com/DreamingRaven/Nemesyst/blob/master/config/pipeline.json) or specified using options ( None | --pipeline )